 This is full on Thai culture; the street market.
 Spread over 35 acres are 8,000 stalls, which are visited by 200,000 people per weekend.
 It’s the mother of all markets, the largest in Thailand.

-Food vendors seem to be first as we shuffle though the gates with the crowd that has trooped from the Mo Chit Sky Train station 100 metres away.
+Food vendors seem to be first as we shuffle though the gates with the crowd that has trooped from the Mo Chit Sky Train station 100 metres away from this huge Bangkok street market.
 Large, steaming, silver pots are being stirred.
 Little fold out tables arranged behind the food sellers’ counters to create instant restaurant seating space complete with laminated picture menus and waiters trying to tempt us in.

 Tuk tuks and scooter taxis line the side of the road, parked between shiny Nissan Navara six packs which tells me these stall holders must be doing alright.
 The sun is still creeping up, it’s only 10am, but the air is already thick with heat and I am sweating.